MichMich/ParallaxTableView/README.md

 ## Usage

-Just add a `ParallaxTableViewController.swift` to your project, and set the desired options.
+Just add a subclass of `ParallaxTableViewController.swift` to your project, and set the desired options.
 Please take a look at the `ExampleParallaxTableViewViewController.swift` for more info.

 ## Disclaimer